Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Methods

-This section gives the methods of training and testing the CNNs.
-The high-resolution (HR) data were generated from the numerical simulations that solved the governing equations (Section \ref{subsec:fluid-simulations}).
-The low-resolution (LR) data were obtained by downsampling the HR data (Section \ref{subsec:data-preparation}).
-The supervised training was performed using the pairs of HR and LR data (Section \ref{subsec:training-neural-networks}).
-The evaluation metrics are defined in Section \ref{subsec:evaluation-scores}.
-In addition to the above datasets, we utilized the HR and LR data that were generated separately from HR and LR simulations, respectively, with the spectral nudging technique.\cite{Storch2000,Leoni2018} The spectral nudging method is explained in Appendix \ref{sec-app:spectral-nudging}.
+Supervised learning was performed using pairs of velocity fields in HR and LR.
+The HR velocity data were generated from numerical simulations of fluid dynamics.
+The LR velocity data were obtained by applying the subsampling or average pooling to the HR velocity fields.
 The source code used in this study is available on the GitHub repository.\cite{Yasuda2022GH}